taintech/bittrex-scala-client/README.md

 Bittrex Scala Client is Scala library that implements robust, simple and stable http client for Bittrex REST API.

-Currently work in progress, only public is available.
+Currently work in progress, only Bittrex Public API is available now.